apostrophecms/starter-kit-pro-essentials/README.md

 ### Palette Configuration

-The palette module allows styles to be edited visually on the site.
+The `@apostrophecms-pro/palette` module requires Pro licensing and allows styles to be edited visually on the site.
 It is configured in `modules/@apostrophecms-pro/palette/index.js`.
 There you can specify the selectors, CSS properties, and field types to be used to manipulate color, font size, font family and other aspects of the site as a whole.